NTSB Aims to Reduce Speeding-Related Crashes

 Despite this sobering statistic, speeding has few negative social consequences compared to the consequences of an arrest or conviction for driving under the influence.
 The study further notes that although drivers are aware that speeding is a threat to safety, they also acknowledge it is a common driving behavior in the US.

-Plan for Walking and Biking
+Looking For Input For The Plan for Walking and Biking

 The City of Asbury Park was awarded a Local Technical Assistance grant from the NJ Department of Transportation to conduct a Bicycle and Pedestrian Master Plan for the City on April 18, 2017.
 NJDOT assigned consultant WSP to lead the development of the plan.
 Steering committee meetings, focus groups, public meetings and a public input “WikiMap” are the community outreach efforts for the project.
 The goal is to produce a comprehensive plan for pedestrian and bicycle infrastructure that is achievable and serves ALL residents of the Asbury Park community – all ages and abilities.